daxcee/sahat.github.com/_posts/2014-08-28-hacker-school-week-11-and-12.md

 **Coming Soon:** The next blog post will be about the architecture behind the Satellizer.
 We'll dive deep into the library to see how it works - on the server and the client.
-I will also go over why I built it